HMUNACHI/nanodl/README.md

 | [**What does NanoDL look like?**](#what-does-nanodl-look-like)
 | [**Documentation**](https://nan.readthedocs.io/)

-This README is a very short intro. **To learn everything you need to know about nanodl, refer to our [full documentation](https://nanodl.readthedocs.io/).**

-Nano Deep Learning (NanoDL) was built from helper functions written by [Henry Ndubuaku](https://www.linkedin.com/in/henry-ndubuaku-7b6350b8/) from 2022, and is now developed jointly with the open source community.
+Nano Deep Learning (NanoDL) was built from helper functions written by [Henry Ndubuaku](https://www.linkedin.com/in/henry-ndubuaku-7b6350b8/) since 2022, and is now developed jointly with the open source community.

 ## Overview